-Operating a vehicle while intoxicated with a child in the car could mean double the trouble for you!
+Operating a vehicle while intoxicated with a child in the car, also known as OWI child endangerment, could mean double the trouble for you!
 (Unless you get a great criminal defense attorney on your side)

 Think about it.
 It will be bad enough that the court will view you as an intoxicated driver who endangered yourself and others.
 Now, you could be viewed as someone that endangered a child as well.
 Basically, you have a twofold issue, allegations of impaired driving and child endangerment.
 There will definitely be a prosecutor working earnestly to convict you.
 There may even be the added complications of a Child Protective Services investigation.
 In this difficult situation, the only thing standing between you and severe consequences is the defense lawyer protecting you in court.